maxseefeld/maxseefeld/README.md

 - Jiujitsu
 - Drag Racing
 - Crypto Mining
-- Looking into getting more tattoos
+- Looking into getting more tattoos, sorry to the special person if you ever read this, but I'm getting a sleeve.
 - EDM Music
 - Looking for political campaigns regardless of their political affiliation to sponsor.
 - Formerly writing love letters.